 Cons:

-Best For: Graphic designers, illustrators, video editors
+Best for: Graphic designers, illustrators, and video editors who need a focused proofing tool without enterprise complexity.

 14. PageProof

-Key Features:
+Key features:

-- Advanced comparison tools
+- Advanced version comparison tools

-- Workflow automation
+- Workflow automation with routing rules

-- Custom approval processes
+- Custom approval processes and reviewer roles

-- Activity tracking and reporting
+- Activity tracking, reporting, and audit trails

 Pricing: